810Teams/clubs-and-events-backend/_readme/guide/community/albums-tab.md

 `GET api/commununity/lab/{int}`

-After retrieving the community data by one of these APIs, a field `is_able_to_manage` is expected.
-If is `true`, then render the create album button, meaning the current user is able to create albums in the certain community.
+After retrieving the community data by one of these APIs, a field `own_membership_position` is expected.
+If is at least `1`, then render the create album button, meaning the current user is able to create albums in the certain community.

 ### Create Album